 [I]t appears that access to Head Start has an impact on 4-year-olds’ language and literacy skills while they are in Head Start, but these early gains are not sustained as the children develop and move into the early school years.
 Furthermore, there is no evidence of impacts on children’s math ability, pre-writing skills, or teacher assessments at the end of Head Start, at the end of kindergarten, or at the end of 1st grade.
 In other words, the children in the Head Start group ended their Head Start year with moderately higher skills than their counterparts in the control group, but this advantage did not lead to longer term gains when they were in school.
 At the end of 1st grade, they end up at the same point as the children who were not given access to the program.
 Although both groups of children are making progress over time, in most instances, the Head Start group scores are not statistically different from the control group scores in kindergarten and 1st grade.

 For decades politicians have routinely called on Congress to expand Head Start.
-But with this study documenting failure in mind, Obama presented the issue as parents’ inability to pay for private preschool.
-But that’s exactly the rationale that President Lyndon Johnson used back in the 1960s to sell Congress and the nation on Head Start!
+But with this study documenting failure in mind, Obama asks Congress to pay for “high quality” preschool.
+In his 2013 State of the Union he asked for funding for private preschools.

-Obama’s most recent budget proudly proclaimed an annual cost of $8.1 billion for Head Start “to serve approximately 962,000 children and families, maintaining the historic expansion undertaken in 2009–2010.”
+Obama’s most recent budget proudly proclaimed an annual cost of $8.1 billion for Head Start “to serve approximately 962,000 children.”
 That works out to about $8,400 per year, per child, not as much as the elite preschools the children of Washington officials attend, but well above the average charged by private preschools across the country.
-Yet, after five decades Head Start graduates are no better prepared for school than children who didn’t attend any preschool.
+Yet, Head Start graduates are no better prepared for school than children who didn’t attend any preschool.

 The Constitution’s Tenth Amendment commands the President and Congress to restrict government’s power and reach only to those functions authorized by the Constitution.
 Everything else is to be left to the States or to The People.
 Operating preschools is definitely not authorized by the Constitution.
 So, the failing Head Start program shouldn’t even exist.
 And there certainly is no Constitutional authorization for a second national preschool system!